 Batman: Gotham Knight is an anthology of different stories surrounding the Caped Crusader, each made by a different animation studio.
 While I love Batman, the main reason I recommend Gotham Knight is so you can find a particular studio’s style that you enjoy.
 The combination of different segments serve as a great sampler platter, showing the vastly different forms anime can take even with similar stories.
 Studio Madhouse’s style is my favorite of the lot, but to each their own.

 Watch Batman: Gotham Knight if you like: Anthologies and/or Batman.

 Outlaw Star has one of the most impressive worlds I’ve seen in anime, and explores a wide range of characters throughout a story that blends the space opera and space western genres with a badass, inventive action romp.
-Spacecraft with arms, guns that shoot magic, a ludicrously strong cat-person (she’s not as weird as you probably think she is), and an awesome protagonist with the greatest name ever are only some of Outlaw Star’s many, many highlights.
+Spacecraft with arms, guns that shoot magic, a ludicrously strong cat-person (not as weird as it sounds), and an awesome protagonist with the greatest name ever are only some of Outlaw Star’s many, many highlights.